updated

 Help

 As we mentioned before, we don’t offer a standard WorkAway.
 In and around the house, there are always tasks waiting that we don’t always get around to.
 I (Eline) get tired very quickly due to a chronic illness.
 The little projects I used to be able to do in a heartbeat now take twice or even three times as long.
-While we’re trying to come to terms with this new reality together, we try to not let it take too much of our mental energy.
+We would love to get some basic help around the house, while we’re trying to come to terms with this new reality together, we try to not let it take too much of our mental energy.
 Life is a gift, life is an adventure, life is a playground.

 So, the tasks that we have laying around!
 They will vary from time to time, but this will give you a general idea:

-- We have a front and back garden that could use some attention — from tidying up to planting new greenery.
+- We have a front and back garden that could use some attention, mainly tidying up.

 - A deep clean of the house, which I (Eline) would love to help you with.